aachen2c/aachen2c/README.md

 - Tools & Technologies: PyTorch, Pandas, NumPy, MatplotLib, Seaborn, ggplot2, shiny, dplyr, tibble, tidyr

 ## 🔭 I’m currently working on
+- Improving QA Model Performance with Cartographic Inoculation: Part 2 - Work-in-progress extension to a paper I wrote (https://arxiv.org/abs/2401.17498) in collaboration with another student during my time at UT Austin.
-- HuntShowdownLoadoutTracker - An image recognition-based AI tool for tracking player loadout and performance metrics over time for the game Hunt: Showdown.
+- HuntShowdownLoadoutTracker - An image recognition-based AI tool for tracking player loadout and performance metrics over time for the videogame Hunt: Showdown.
 Made for my friends.
-- Improving QA Model Performance with Cartographic Inoculation: Part 2 - Work-in-progress extension to a paper I wrote (https://arxiv.org/abs/2401.17498) in collaboration with another student during my time at UT Austin.
 - Other projects, such as my work on CNN-based PyStk agents, can be found in my private repositories.
 These projects were submitted as part of my master's program, so under UT Austin's Academic Integrity rules I can't post their code publicly.

 ## 🌱 I’m currently learning